Center for the Elimination of Minority Health Disparities

 Health Disparities Certificate Program

-Graduate program information and application deadlines
+Program information and application deadlines

 Health disparities are on the national agenda.
 The health disparities certificate program is designed to respond to the need for current and future leaders in public health, social services, medicine, and the social sciences (public health, social work, psychology, economics, and anthropology) to be knowledgeable of the issues and strategies needed to eliminate health disparities.
 The goal of this graduate program is to train current students and professionals in the field to be leaders in addressing and working to eliminate health disparities.
 As stated by the Institute of Medicine and the National Institutes of Health, central to addressing health disparities is research and practice with community partners, with the goal of building community capacity and sustainability.